Taner-Tun/E-Commerce/README.md

 Project build with vite.
 Vite is a build tool. that aims to provide a faster and leaner development experience for modern web projects.

-for to create project simply type in vs code
+for to create project,  simply type in vs code\
-$ npm create vite@latest or
+$ npm create vite@latest or \
 $ yarn create vite

 And follow the steps which is suitable for you.